deanebarker/url-stemming/README.md

 Anything _other than_ these querystring argument keys will be removed from the URL

 **TrailingSlashes** (enum)
 Trailing slashes will be always added, always stripped, or ignored (meaning, slashes will be left as they were passed in).
-There is a limitation here (see "Limitations" below), in that you cannot strip the trailing slash if there is no folder path.
+There is a limitation here (see "Built-in Stemming" below), in that you cannot strip the trailing slash if there is no folder path.

 **ReorderQuerystringArguments** (bool)
 Querystring arguments will be reordered alphabetically